randosainas/cub3d_syntetic_sight_raycast_engine/README.md

-A 42 School project implementing a 3D rendering engine using raycasting.
+A 42 project implementing a 3D rendering engine using raycasting.
 The goal is to simulate a "vision system" for a program running in a continuous loop, interpreting a 2D map into a 3D first-person view in real time.

 🚀 Features
 Real-time rendering using raycasting